Pastoral care: Orthodoxy

-The priesthood obligations of Orthodox clergymen are outlined by John Chrysostom (347–407) in his treatise On the Priesthood.
-It is considered one of the first pastoral works ever written, though Chrysostom was only a deacon at the time.
-The work emphasizes the dignity of the priesthood, stating that the priest is greater than kings, angels, or even parents.
-However, this elevated status also makes priests particularly susceptible to pride and ambition.
-Therefore, they require clear and unshakable wisdom, patience to counter pride, and exceptional prudence in guiding souls.
+The priestly obligations of Orthodox clergymen are outlined by John Chrysostom (347–407) in his treatise On the Priesthood (De Sacerdotio).
+It is considered one of the first pastoral works ever written, although Chrysostom was only a deacon at the time.

 Protestantism

-There are many assumptions about what a pastor's ministry is.
-The core practices of a pastor's ministry in mainline Protestant churches include leading worship, preaching, pastoral care, outreach, and supporting the work of the congregation.
-Theological Seminaries provide a curriculum that supports these key facets of ministry.
-Pastors are often expected to also be involved in local ministries, such as hospital chaplaincy, visitation, funerals, weddings, and organizing religious activities.
-"Pastoral ministry" includes outreach, encouragement, support, counseling, and other care for members and friends of the congregation.
-In many churches, there are groups like deacons that provide outreach and support, often led and supported by the pastor.
+The core practices of a pastor's ministry in mainline Protestant churches include pastoral care.
+Theological seminaries provide a curriculum that supports this facet of ministry.
+Pastors are often expected to also be involved in local ministries, such as hospital chaplaincy, visitation, funerals, weddings, and organization of religious activities.
+Pastoral ministry includes outreach, encouragement, support, counseling, and other care for members and friends of the congregation.
+In many churches, there are also groups, such as deacons, that provide outreach and support, often led and supported by the pastor.

-For example, the Evangelical Wesleyan Church instructs clergy with the following words: "We should endeavor to assist those under our ministry, and to aid in the salvation of souls by instructing them in their homes. ...
+The Evangelical Wesleyan Church instructs clergy with the following words: "We should endeavor to assist those under our ministry, and to aid in the salvation of souls by instructing them in their homes. ...
 Family religion is waning in many branches.
 And what avails public preaching alone, though we could preach like angels?
 We must, yea, every traveling preacher must instruct the people from house to house."

 The Presbyterian Church (USA) is structured so that there is parity between lay leaders and pastors.
-Deacons and elders are ordained, with specific duties.
+Deacons and elders are ordained with specific duties.

+History and approach: England

+NHS context

+According to 2015 NHS England guidance on chaplaincy, the service is defined as "focused on ensuring that all people, be they religious or not, have the opportunity to access pastoral, spiritual or religious support when they need it."
+The guidance cited a "growing body of evidence" that appropriate spiritual care has "an immediate and enduring benefit" for people facing difficult situations such as infant deaths, terminal diagnoses, or psychosis.

+Evolution and diversity

+Within England, this phrase "pastoral care" was traditionally held in relation to Christian clergy.
+Hospital chaplaincy has seen greater religious diversity since a landmark 1997 consultation.
+As of 2017, 839 chaplains worked in the National Health Service (NHS) in England, representing Christian, Hindu, Muslim, Sikh, and other faith traditions.

+Non-religious pastoral care

+The first paid non-religious pastoral carer in the NHS was appointed at University Hospitals of Leicester NHS Trust in 2016.
+By 2017, two paid humanist chaplains were working in the NHS and 25% of NHS trusts in England and Wales had at least one humanist volunteer.
+A 2017 Humanists UK poll found 69% of people believed non-religious pastoral carers should be provided alongside religious chaplains.
+The 2017 British Social Attitudes Survey found that 53% of Britons describe themselves as having no religion.